-In the realm of data management, the Deployment Database will form a key tool in the discernment process that Area Deans nabling users to 'work smarter, not harder' has and Archdeacons take as they grapple with the complex issues of ministerial provision.
+In the realm of data management, the Deployment Database will form a key tool in the discernment process that Area Deans and Archdeacons take as they grapple with the complex issues of ministerial provision.

 Future plans include the reintroduction of a property management database, which will remove much of the administrative burden for the Diocesan Surveyor and this team, giving them the ability to do far more when they are out visiting properties.